sdm2d11/sdm2d11/README.md

 - ⚡ Fun fact: ...
 -->
 I am Principal Enterprise/research Fellow at the University of Southampton

 - 🔭 I’m currently working on @SPYDERISK
+-  👯 I’m looking to collaborate on projects in risk assessment, information modelling, data science